-Powder Diffraction at Stockholm University
+Powder Diffraction - Stockholm University 2022

 Learning goal: the student should obtain a good understanding of the principles of diffraction and the application of diffraction techniques for phase and structural analysis of crystalline materials.
 The aim of the project part is to provide the student with tools and experience to independently perform advanced analysis of powder diffraction data.